The Phase Stability Network of all Inorganic Materials: Abstract

 \section{Abstract}

-Understanding how the arrangement of atoms and their interactions determine material behavior has been the dominant paradigm in materials science.
-A complementary approach is studying the organizational structure of networks of materials, defined on the basis of interactions between materials themselves.
-In this work, we present the ``phase diagram of all known inorganic materials'', an extremely-dense complex network of nearly $2.1 \times 10^4$ stable inorganic materials (nodes) connected with $41 \times 10^6$ tie-lines (edges) defining their two-phase equilibria, as computed via high-throughput density functional theory.
-We show that the degree distribution of this network follows a lognormal form, with each material connected to on average 18\% of the other materials in the network via tie-lines.
-Analyzing the structure and topology of this network has potential to uncover new materials knowledge inaccessible from the traditional bottom-up (atoms to materials) approaches.
-As an example, we derive a data-driven metric for the reactivity of a material as characterized by its connectedness in the network, and quantitatively identify the noblest materials in nature.
+\textbf{One of the holy grails of materials science, unlocking structure-property relationships, has largely been pursued via bottom-up investigations of how the arrangement of atoms and interatomic bonding in a material determine its macroscopic behavior.
+Here we consider a complementary approach, a top-down study of the organizational structure of networks of materials, based on the interaction between materials themselves.
+We unravel the complete ``phase stability network of all inorganic materials'' as a densely-connected complex network of 21,000 thermodynamically stable compounds (nodes) interlinked by 41 million tie-lines (edges) defining their two-phase equilibria, as computed by high-throughput density functional theory.
+We find that the node connectivity in the materials network has a lognormal distribution, and the connectivity decreases with the number of elemental constituents in a material.
+Analyzing the topology of this network of materials has the potential to uncover new knowledge inaccessible from traditional atoms-to-materials paradigms.
+Using the connectivity of nodes in the phase stability network, we derive a rational, data-driven metric for material reactivity, the ``nobility index'', and quantitatively identify the noblest materials in nature.}